gustaveroussy/sopa/docs/tutorials/cli_usage.md

 For this tutorial, we use a generated dataset.
 You can expect a total runtime of a few minutes.

 The command below will generate and save it on disk (you can change the path `tuto.zarr` to save it somewhere else).
 If you want to load your own data: choose the right panel below.
-For more information, refer to this [FAQ](../../faq/#what-kind-of-inputs-do-i-need-to-run-sopa) describing which data input you need, or see the [`sopa convert`](`../../cli/#sopa-read`) documentation.
+For more information, refer to this [FAQ](../../faq/#what-are-the-inputs-or-sopa) describing which data input you need, or run `sopa convert --help`.

 === "Tutorial"
     ```sh